Google Analytics & SEO Coaching – Getting Started

 Small Business Coaching: GA4 and Google Search Console

-July brought a new six week coaching client who wanted support with demystifying Google Analytics (GA4) so that they could understand what was going on with their website.
-As is the case with many of my clients, they had a lovely, shiny new website but were then stuck on what to do next to ensure people were visiting it and to understand how they found it.
+July brought a new client on my six week digital marketing coaching programme who wanted support with understanding Google Analytics (GA4) so that they could work out what was going on with their website.
+As is the case with many of my clients, they had a lovely, shiny new website but were then stuck on what to do next to ensure people were visiting the website landing pages and to understand how they found them.

 Week by week, over Zoom, we covered everything from setting up GA4 and Google Search Console to essential SEO techniques that would be straightforward for them to implement.
-We uncovered large images that needed optimising and I was able to provide resources and simple instructions to follow so that they could do a lot themselves rather than having to pay their developer for more time.
+We uncovered large images that needed optimising (basically the file size was too large) and I was able to provide resources and simple instructions to follow so that they could do a lot of the legwork themselves rather than having to pay their developer for more time.

 If you’re in a similar position, there are a number of key steps to make sure your website is working as hard as it can for your business.